Table of Contents

 The nexus letter should begin by providing the physician’s credentials.
 The medical professional writing the letter must be licensed and be able to prove that they can legally practice medicine.

-The doctor should also prove that they have the proper credentials to understand and provide a nexus opinion regarding the veteran's condition.
+The doctor should also prove that they have the proper credentials to understand and provide a nexus opinion regarding the veteran’s current medical condition.
 For instance, a physical therapist can discuss issues relating to leg pain and physical therapy progress.
-However, they should not be able to give a medical opinion on a veteran's lung condition.
+However, they should not be able to give a medical opinion on a veteran’s lung condition.

 2. Review of Medical Records Related to Claim